Alan-Saju/Eye-Disease-Detection-using-Machine-Learning/README.md

 # Vision Saver: Eye Disease Prediction

 Vision Saver is a web application built using Django and Bootstrap, designed to predict eye diseases using a deep learning model trained with TensorFlow.
 The model boasts an accuracy of 90% in identifying various eye conditions.
-The application is hosted on Azure for seamless accessibility.

 ## Abstract